Amanraaz16/HousePricePredict/README.md

 # House Price Prediction ML Model

 A machine learning model with a user-friendly web interface for predicting house prices based on various features.
+It is made completely with Cursor AI.

 ## Features